rblack42/ACCweb.cosc2325/Introduction/FirstLook/index.rst

 ..  warning::

     The code you see in these notes was generated on my Mac.
 It will be slightly different in your Linux system.
-I am checking out how the Mac compiler has changed lately.
+Most of the code I write should work on any system.
+(Windows does need more attention, though).

 The code sets up a string in the global data area (outside of any function), then passes the address of that string to a standard C routine named ``printf``.
 Look closely at that code above and see if you see those two items.
-The string

 Let's isolate the output actions by doing something simple.